 - Review medical procedures or standards of care to determine negligence

 - Accurately calculate the value of the wrongful death case

 - Provide negotiation skills to settle the legal battle

 - Fully prepare and file documentation to sue all responsible parties including the hospital, medical facility, doctors, nurses, supervisors, and other health care providers

 - Provide high quality legal representation throughout the entire lawsuit process

 The family of the deceased victim involved in a wrongful death caused by medical staff or medical facilities have the legal right to file a lawsuit.
-The Illinois medical malpractice attorneys at Rosenfeld Injury Lawyers, at (888) 424-5757, will listen to the family’s concerns to determine the merits of the case.
+The Illinois medical malpractice attorneys at Rosenfeld Injury Lawyers LLC, at (888) 424-5757, will listen to the family’s concerns to determine the merits of the case.
 The attorneys then review medical records and speak with medical specialists to make a determination of whether the death was the result of medical malpractice.
 The law firm can file the necessary paperwork for the family to receive financial compensation.